-The maximum elevation of the parcel is 1,756 feet above sea level in the far northeastern corner of the parcel, and the minimum elevation is 1,427 feet above sea level along the center of the southern parcel line where the unnamed watercourse exits the property (Figure 2).
-The topography of the parcel is moderately sloped in the northwest and steeply sloped in the southeast, with grades between 5% and 20% in the northwest, and 20% to 50% in the southeast, as measured by Suunto PM5 handheld clinometer.
-There is one network of jurisdictional watercourses that drains the east side of the parcel, a combination of Class III and Class II reaches that flow generally south.
-There are also several small Class III spurs that initiate before exiting the parcel in the southwest corner of the parcel (Figure 3).
-These watercourses are crossed by rock fords in several locations where the rural ranch access roads intersect (e.g. Figure 8) although these are generally in good condition and exhibit adequately sized rock armor.
-There is also one complex of potential wetlands identified at the time of the survey, although a protocol-level wetland delineation was not performed.
-This area surrounds the flat bench where the Class III/II watercourses meander across the grassland, occasionally ponding and forming pools with aquatic insects, although they still maintain overland hydrological connectivity so it is not accurate to call them vernal pools (Figure 9).
+The maximum elevation of the parcel is 1,841 feet above sea level in the southeast corner of the parcel, and the minimum elevation is 1,516 feet above sea level in the northeast corner of the parcel (Figure 2).
+The topography of the parcel is moderately sloped in the southwest and steeply sloped in the northeast, with grades between 5% and 20% in the southwest, and 20% to 70% in the northeast, as measured by Suunto PM5 handheld clinometer.
+There are no jurisdictional watercourses onsite due to the location of the parcel at the top of a low volcanic ridge with well drained rocky soils (Figure 3).
+There were no potential wetlands identified at the time of the survey, although a protocol-level wetland delineation was not performed.
 See §2.4 for additional discussion of wetlands and watercourses onsite.

-After exiting the parcel water flows offsite to the south for 1.0 miles before entering Gallagher Creek, that then flows west for another 0.6 miles before the confluence with Coyote Creek, after which it flows west for another 0.5 miles before entering Putah Creek.
-Putah Creek continues east for 25 miles before flowing into the Central Valley and past the City of Davis before emptying into a series of low-lying basins known as the Putah Creek Sinks.
+Hydrologically, the parcel receives water primarily from direct precipitation due to the location on the top of a ridge (Figure 3).
+Water infiltrates locally and percolates to the northeast and southwest, eventually entering the drainage of Asbill Creek.
+After exiting the parcel water flows offsite in Asbill Creek to the east for 2.7 miles before the confluence with Soda Creek.
+From the confluence, Soda Creek flows south for approximately 5.5 miles before entering Putah Creek, that continues east for 25 miles before flowing into the Central Valley and past the City of Davis before emptying into a series of low-lying basins known as the Putah Creek Sinks.
 From there water flows into the Yolo Bypass and south into the Sacramento River which flows south for approximately 40 miles before emptying into Suisun Bay and the Pacific Ocean.